zsyed15/Flixter/README.md

 <img src="flixsterp1wt.gif" width=250><br>

 ### Notes
 One particular challenge that I had was sizing the movie items properly.
-In many casdes, the text overview for the movie was eitrher too long or too short, and that resulted in the UI looking a bit off.
+In many casdes, the text overview for the movie was either too long or too short, and that resulted in the UI looking a bit off.
 In  order to combat this issue, I gave a fixed size to the relative layout.

 ### Open-source libraries used